AikidoSec/firewall-node/docs/fastify.md

   done();
 });

-// Call this as early as possible, before other middleware Zen.addFastifyHook(fastify);
+// Call this after auth middleware, as early as possible in the middleware stack Zen.addFastifyHook(fastify);

 fastify.route(...);